 Is this question ringing you a bell, then surely you might have also gone through such a situation (Well I have been).

-As per few experts from HR department, the employer would not mind to reconsider you if the opening is still unfilled.
-The reason for it could be that the employer needs to screen the employee from the scratch as he was already convinced by your skills.
+As per a few experts from the HR department, the employer would not mind to reconsider you if the opening is still unfilled.
+The reason for it could be that the employer needs to screen the employee from scratch as he was already convinced by your skills.

 Craig E. Schneier, executive vice president of human resources for Biogen Idec Inc., a Cambridge, Mass, pharmaceutical company, agrees.
 “If I had wanted to offer the person a job once and they came back, I would be an idiot to dismiss them out of hand,” he says.
 “That would be saying my first judgment was wrong.”